Joseph-Vanliew/MyPetri/README.md

 # MyPetri (Petri Net Place and Transition Simulator)

 # A Brief Description
-PATS is intended to be an open source web-application and educational tool meant for students and educators to teach and learn about the basic concepts of distributed systems.
+MyPetri is intended to be an open source web-application and educational tool meant for students and educators to teach and learn about the basic concepts of distributed systems.

 ## The App
 <img src="screenshots/Dining%20Philosophers%20Whole%20View.png" alt="Dining Philosophers Whole View" width="500"/> <br>